-Because most of us have been sleeping through increasing amounts of daylight through these March mornings.
-That’s bad for our Circadian Rhythm, bad for global CO2 consumption.
+Because most of us have been sleeping through increasing amounts of daylight through these March mornings; that’s bad for our Circadian Rhythm, bad for global CO2 emissions – and a good example of how equinoctial logic can be applied to rectify.
+We should also spring into action¹, eQ argues – but that is dealt with elsewhere